rdiaz02/EvAM-Tools/README.md

 ## Main files and directories

-### Dockerfile ###
+### Dockerfiles ###

-The Dockerfile includes all the information to create a container with all dependencies.
-It first uses a default image that includes the latest R version.
+The Dockerfiles (Dockerfile-evam-shiny, Dockerfile-evam-rstudio) include all the information to create the containers with all dependencies. <!-- It first uses a default image that includes the latest R version.
 Then install all R dependencies.
-Finally it also deals with the installation of third party code.
+Finally it also deals with the installation of third party code.  -->